stgm/scientific-programming-1/10 Numbers/35 Goldbach/10 Goldbach.md

 		    if x in primes:
 		        print(f"Yes, the number {x} is found in my list of primes.")

   Clearly we don't hand you this hint without a reason.
-This assignment has a more 'elegant' solution in which this construction is uded.
+This assignment has a more 'elegant' solution in which this construction is used.
 You can also solve it in a less elegant way (brute-force) of course.

 ## Testing